Write Concern Reference¶

 If you set w to a number that is greater than the number of set members that hold data, MongoDB waits for the non-existent members to become available, which means MongoDB blocks indefinitely.

-Confirms that write operations have propagated to the majority of configured replica set: a majority of the set’s configured members must acknowledge the write operation before it succeeds.
+Confirms that write operations have propagated to the majority of voting nodes: a majority of the replica set’s voting members must acknowledge the write operation before it succeeds.
 This allows you to avoid hard coding assumptions about the size of your replica set into your application.

 |<tag set>||By specifying a tag set, you can have fine-grained control over which replica set members must acknowledge a write operation to satisfy the required level of write concern.|